bentonow/bento-node-sdk/README.md

 ---

 ### `BatchImportSubscribersParameter<S>`

+The `S` from above represents the type of your subscriber's custom fields in Bento.
+This only applies in `TypeScript`.
+Please read the [TypeScript](#TypeScript) section for more details.

 | Property    | Type                                 | Default | Required |
 | ----------- | ------------------------------------ | ------- | -------- |